 Statues seem to be a big thing in this city.
-There’s one with a firefighter crawling out of a sewage duct and a bunch of tourists was surrounding it while taking selfies.
+There’s one with a firefighter crawling out of a sewage duct, and a bunch of tourists was surrounding it while taking selfies.
 That seems to be the meme with tourists these days when they’re not taking selfies with tigers they’re taking it with statues.
-But hey, whatever floats your boat!
+Whatever floats your boat!

-The main purpose of my visits in medieval cities like Bratislava is to take epic pictures.
-More often than not, I won’t go inside castles or museums because I’m more interested in capturing the intricacies of the architecture outside bathed in natural sunlight.
+The main purpose of my visits to medieval cities like Bratislava is to take epic pictures.
+More often than not, I won’t go to castles or museums because I’m more interested in capturing the intricacies of the architecture outside bathed in natural sunlight.
 So on this trip, I didn’t go up to the Bratislava Castle but instead went to the opposite side of the river bank to shoot it.
-It’s probably got nice things to look at in there but I’ll leave that up to you to discover when, or if, you visit Bratislava.
+It’s probably got nice things to look at in there, but I’ll leave that up to you to discover when, or if, you visit Bratislava.

 Where To Eat In Bratislava?

 The beer on the other hand never gets old and is always good.
-Several Slovak beer names have a numbered percentage written on the bottle, it doesn’t mean the alcohol content.
-I think it means the barley vs wheat content, I could be wrong. this is shit wrong no way clue.
+Several Slovak beer names have a numbered percentage written on the bottle; it doesn’t mean the alcohol content.
+I think it means the barley vs. wheat content; I could be wrong.

 Below is a list of things see and do in Bratislava I’ve collated so you can check it out yourself, all possible in day’s visit.